Improper Pleading of Evidence Details: Statements Containing References to How a Fact Will Be Proven | White Owl Legal

 Understanding the Rule Against Pleading of Evidence

-A pleading document, whether such is the claim document or a defence document, is to contain allegations of fact without containing details of the evidence that will be used to prove the allegations of fact.
+A lawsuit document, which is known as a pleading regardless of whether such is a claim or a defence, is required to contain factual allegations without containing the details about the evidence that will be used to prove the factual allegations.
 Simply said, the pleading document should state the facts as if the fact is true without stating how the fact will be proven true.

 The Law

 The Rules of Civil Procedure, R.R.O.
-1990, Regulation 194, mandate that pleading documents contain factual statements only without containing details about how the factual statements will be proven wherein it is specifically stated:
+1990, Regulation 194, prescribe the requirement that a pleading contain only facts without stating the details of how the facts will be proven whereas it is said:

 Material Facts